livep2000/extendedArrayBuffer.js/README.md

 newBuffer = sourceBuffer.getUint16( 3, 1 );
 For example can give : 2000 (only the Uint value of byte 3 & 4)
 ```

+Update 18-4-2014

+The setters are completely rewritten.
+The original version used de DataView object to itterate the data into the source buffer.
+Some benchmarking showed that a 150Mb getUint8 could ben done in < 1 Ms.

+The same action getUint8 timed about 1600 Ms.

+I found the proper way tho swap around array's in memory, resulting in <100 Ms.

+In de 'examples' folder added some benchmark tests and a real life example, creating wave audio from scratch.